Energy in Africa: Policy

+The policy context of energy in Africa is shaped by a combination of national strategies, regional cooperation, and global development frameworks aimed at expanding access, improving sustainability, and supporting economic growth.
+Many African countries have adopted energy policies focused on electrification, renewable energy expansion, and reducing reliance on traditional biomass, often aligned with continental initiatives such as those led by the African Union and the African Energy Commission (AFREC), and regional power pools.
+At the global level, frameworks like the United Nations Sustainable Development Goal 7 guide policy priorities, while institutions such as the World Bank and International Energy Agency support implementation through funding, data, and technical assistance.
+Despite progress, challenges remain in policy coordination, regulatory capacity, infrastructure investment, and ensuring equitable access, particularly for rural and low-income populations.

 Attracting investment

 As a whole, foreign direct investment into Africa has been low.
 According to the Forum of Energy Ministers of Africa, Africa as a whole receives less than 2% of foreign direct investment across the world.
 A survey of 20 Poverty Reduction Strategy Papers prepared by countries across Africa found that most neglect to consider energy or individual energy access as an integral part of their development strategy.
 Trans-national initiatives play an important role in development for the entire region too.
 One example of international cooperation for energy development is the Chad-Cameroon pipeline.

-Additionally, “The United States announced USD $2 billion in grants, loans and loan guarantees across U.S. government agencies and departments for capacity-building projects, policy and regulatory development, public-private partnerships, and loan guarantees to leverage private investment in clean energy technologies.”
+Additionally, "The United States announced USD $2 billion in grants, loans and loan guarantees across U.S. government agencies and departments for capacity-building projects, policy and regulatory development, public-private partnerships, and loan guarantees to leverage private investment in clean energy technologies."

 Eskom and Duke Energy currently support an initiative to facilitate an electrical roadmap in Southern Africa.
-“The goal is to connect 500 million people to modern energy service by 2025".
+"The goal is to connect 500 million people to modern energy service by 2025".

 Privatization

-Pros
+Advantages

 Economic reasoning predicts increased efficiency and lower government overhead from a private contractor.
 Privatized Northern Electricity in Namibia implemented improved billing and reduced losses to lower the required energy tariff and lower energy prices.
 Private companies can also work closely with government to provide the social benefits of a state utility in the short term and the competition of a private market for the long term.
 South Africa commercialized the formerly public utility Eskom, but worked with them to continue grid expansion.
 The South African government helps fund new connections and subsidizes the first 100kWh per month for poor households, up from a previous 50kWh per month.
 By 2005 South Africa's electrification rate had increased to about 70% (from 30% in 1990).